gradvohl/YAPTT/syncThreads/conditionVariableExample/README.md

 In this problem, we have two threads.
 The first of them will remain blocked until the second thread signalizes that it generates a specific number (7).

 ### Condition variable declaration, initialization, and destroy
 As we mentioned before, it is necessary to declare a condition variable and a mutex.
+The second parameter is ``NULL`` because we will use the default attributes for the variables.
 Therefore, the commands are the following:

 ```c
 pthread_cond_t cond;